HarshitRSethi/CS_50_C/README.md

 ### 1. `filter-more/`

-This file implements a complete suite of image processing functions — grayscale, reflect, blur, and edge detection — by directly manipulating pixel data at the byte level.
-From averaging color channels to applying Sobel operators, the code demonstrates both low-level memory handling and high-level algorithm design, resulting in transformations that alter brightness, orientation, sharpness, and feature detection of digital images.
-Please execute "ulimit -s unlimited" before running the program if on MacOs/Linux.
-If on windows, change stack size in compiler settings.
+This file implements four core image processing algorithms — grayscale, reflect, sepia, blur, and edge detection — by manipulating pixel data directly.
+It uses averaging, mirroring, Gaussian-like smoothing, and Sobel operators to transform digital images.
+Together, these functions demonstrate practical applications of loops, conditionals, and mathematical operations in C.

 **Files:**